TianZerL/Anime4KGo/README.md

 # Anime4KGo
-This is a implementation of Anime4K in Go.
+This is an implementation of Anime4K in Go.
 It based on the [bloc97's Anime4K](https://github.com/bloc97/Anime4K) algorithm version 0.9 and some optimizations have been made.
 This project is for learning and the exploration task of algorithm course in SWJTU.

 # About Anime4K